 The devil tarot card has a rather ominous name, and many people affiliated with the Christian faith might see it in a rather negative light.
 It is important to stress that the tarot deck is “neutral” in its approach to the various faiths and religions of the world.
 Here, the devil should not be seen as the Christian devil, but rather as a thematic archetype, like in the works of C.G.
 Jung

-There are usually three characters depicted in most modern renditions of the devil tarot card.
-The overall disposition of these characters can be a reminder of the Lovers tarot card.
-The main difference is that the woman and the man are both chained by the neck to a black stone on which a kind of demon stands in lieu of the angel depicted on The Lovers.
-In the traditional Rider-Waite-Smith tarot deck, the devil draws heavy inspiration from the Horned Goat of Mendes, and from traditional depictions of Baphomet, including a reversed pentagram on his forehead, and with one hand up and one hand down in the traditional “as above, so below” occult hand symbol.
+There are usually three characters depicted in most modern renditions of the Devil card.
+The overall disposition of these characters can be a reminder of the Lovers card.
+The main difference is that the woman and the man are both chained by the neck to a black stone on which a kind of demon stands in lieu of the angel depicted on the Lovers.
+In the traditional Rider-Waite-Smith tarot deck, the Devil draws heavy inspiration from the Horned Goat of Mendes, and from traditional depictions of Baphomet, including a reversed pentagram on his forehead, and with one hand up and one hand down in the traditional “as above, so below” occult hand symbol.

-There are many different meanings attributed to the devil tarot card.
-All of them, one way or the other, are related either to the physical body, or to primal urges and instincts.
+There are many different meanings attributed to the Devil card.
+All of them, one way or the other, are related either to the physical body or to primal urges and instincts.
 There is a raw kind of violence that can be found in this card, and it might be a sign that a fight might occur soon.

-Since the meaning of the devil tarot card is also related to primal urges, there is an undeniable sexual aspect to this major arcana.
-As long as it is kept in check, this is not necessarily a bad thing, but the devil tarot card meaning should be taken as a warning to keep control of the situation, to let the head make the important decisions instead of the heart or the loins…
+Since the meaning of the Devil card is also related to primal urges, there is an undeniable sexual aspect to this major arcana.
+As long as it is kept in check, this is not necessarily a bad thing, but the Devil card meaning should be taken as a warning to keep control of the situation, to let the head make the important decisions instead of the heart or the loins.

-The meaning of the devil tarot card is more sinister when reversed.
-It usually highlights a situation where the warnings that could be found on the right side meaning have been ignored.
-When base instincts and desires take the reins of your decision-making process, your entire being ends up shackled to these urges and lead you away from any kind of objective balance needed in your life.
+The meaning of the Devil card is more sinister when reversed.
+It usually highlights a situation where the warnings about doing the right thing have been ignored.
+When base instincts and desires take the reins of your decision-making process, your entire being ends up shackled to these urges and leads you away from any kind of objective balance needed in your life.